-Discussion in 'Health News and Research unrelated to ME/CFS' started by Andy, Feb 26, 2021.
+Discussion in 'Other health news and research' started by Andy, Feb 26, 2021.

 A possible connection to the horrible heat-induced orthostatic intolerance I get for a few weeks in the beginning of the hot summer.

 Mast cell "issues" are often considered as overlapping in Dysautonomia/POTS clinics.
 There's a sensible reluctance to call it MCAS and read into it too much as proponents of that can do, but there's definitely an awareness there can be an impact on cardiovascular symptoms at least.

 In my experience this lead to some empirical treatment with H1 and H2 anti-histamines, anti-leukotrienes & sodium cromoglicate.

 I had really bad POTS and dysautonimia a few years back when the weather was really hot.
 I was surprised when it eased up as the weather became cooler.

 The next year's hot weather made it worse again but I went to great lengths to keep cool and that has kept it from being so bad again.

 I am awaiting an appointment at a dysautonomia clinic for severe OI after also developing mast cell issues ( variously called mast cell irritability and MCAS), and it has just been recommended that I take sodium cromoglicate to add to antihistamines in order to better stabilise the mast cells.

 Am pretty new to all this but is there a suggestion that unstabilised mast cells can contribute to dysautonomia?